AlanLouette/battle-plan/README.md

 I will work on React and read my project again to undestand what has been done by my friends and to understant at 100% what we have done with React.

+**After summer break**

+I still don't know what I will do after yet.